IEDMS/standard-bkt/readme.txt

 -u : upper boundaries for params, comma-separated for priors, transition,
      and emission probabilities (without skips); default 1,1,1,1,1,1,1,0.3,0.3,1 with slip and guess capped at 0.3.
--c : specification of the C weight and centroids for L2 penalty, empty (default).
-     For standard BKT - 4 comma-separated numbers: C weight of the penalty and centroids, for PI, A, and B matrices respectively.
-If used for iBKT with student effects, 8 values will be used with 4 additional values for student effect matrices.
-For example, '-c 1.0,0.5,0.5,0.0'.
 -f : fit as one skill, 0-no (default), 1 - fit as one skill and use params as
      starting point for multi-skill, 2 - force one skill -m : report model fitting metrics (AIC, BIC, RMSE) 0-no (default), 1-yes.
 To